Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 This decision was made because the clinical cost of missing a true complication is higher than the cost of creating an unnecessary alert.
 Lowering the threshold allowed the model to identify more high-risk patients.

-At the selected threshold, the model favored sensitivity, making it more appropriate for a patient-safety use case.

 ## Model Performance